-Marine Technology SocietyA student section of the professional Marine Technology Society with the section’s guiding purpose of collaboration of ocean and great lakes science, history and, engineering professional societies dedicated to enhancing the experience of ocean and great lakes archeology, history and marine technology students at the Alpena Community College.
+Marine Technology SocietyA student section of the professional Marine Technology Society with the section’s guiding purpose of a collaboration of ocean and great lakes science, history and, engineering professional societies dedicated to enhancing the experience of the ocean and great lakes archeology, history, and marine technology students at the Alpena Community College.

 Visit the ACC Marine Technology Society on Facebook

 Student Nurses AssociationMembers take part in campus and community services and social projects.
 The group maintains an alumni association for graduates from the associate degree nursing (ADN) program at ACC and promotes and maintains the high standards of the nursing profession.

-Phi Theta KappaAn honor society which brings recognition to students who achieve academic excellence and demonstrate interest in their college and community.
-Selection to the PTK Nu Omicron Chapter at ACC is by faculty nomination.
+Phi Theta KappaAn honor society which brings recognition to students who achieve academic excellence and demonstrate an interest in their college and community.
+The selection to the PTK Nu Omicron Chapter at ACC is by faculty nomination.
 Chapter activities range from involvement in student government, volunteer work for community service organizations and sponsoring speakers on campus, to arranging social get-togethers and educational tours.

 Officer Meeting: 2-2:30 p.m.

 Sigma Zeta National Math & Science Honor SocietySigma Zeta (SZ) – This is a math/science honor society which encourages and fosters the attainment of knowledge in the natural sciences, computer science, and mathematics while recognizing the attainment of high scholarship among those inducted into this society.
 Membership is open to students with a major in mathematics, science, or computer science.
 Elementary and secondary education students are eligible if their subject area expertise will be in a math/science field.
 Chapter activities include speakers and field trips to industries of interest.
 Volunteer opportunities such as working with Science Olympiad are available along with social/academic events of interest to the members.